DBCobra/CobraVerifier/reproduce_results.md

 * (d) MonoSAT: using the original polygraph encoding and feeding this encoding to [MonoSAT](http://www.cs.ubc.ca/labs/isd/Projects/monosat/)

 In the following, we first build the baseline (a)-(c), and then deploy them for future usage.
-Basline (d) is implemented in Cobra verifier.
+Baseline (d) is implemented in Cobra verifier.

 ### Step 1: build BE19